timothyas/generic-matern-covariance/README.md

 - somewhere mention the Gaussian, probabilistic stuff
 - remove the double statements of "we can use a high tolerance yo"
+- In conclusions, note that time could additionally be handled as a separate dimension, and now "grid cells" has the interpretation of "time steps", once we normalize by deltat
+- disambiguate cov and corr ...
+- abrupt transition in 3.2 from x to grid indices...
+- Note the difference by factor of two between rho and "usual" instances of rho... i.e. normally rhohat = sqrt(2 epsilon) / deltahat, not sqrt(8 epsilon) / deltahat

+## More literature review

+- Guillet, Weaver, et al 2019: Implicit, and observation correlations
+- Weaver and Mirouze, 2013: Is this where implicit form is first introduced?
+- Yaremchuk and Smith, 2011 & Yaremchuk and Sentchev, 2012: other references
+- Purser et al, 2019: Beta functions

 ## TODO